Turning Old Crayons into New Crayons

 I’m sure I could have used any molds, of course.
 But I wanted the financier molds.

-Pencil grips are important.
+Pencil grip is important.
 I think?

 Two years after that…

 It took me a full two years to find the perfect molds.
 In a store, I mean.
 Sure, I could have ordered them from Amazon, but … yeah, I don’t know why I didn’t just order them from Amazon.
+They’re not even that expensive.

 Whatever.
 Perfectly-size rectangular molds suddenly appeared at Michael’s, and with my 40% coupon … well … I still paid way more than if I had just used a muffin mold from the dollar store.
 I didn’t care though — I was too excited to channel my inner teenaged pyro and start melting things.
 Finally.